seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Shall, for that vast of night that they may work,
 All exercise on thee; thou shalt be pinch'd
 As thick as honeycomb, each pinch more stinging
-Than bees that made ‘em. …
+Than bees that made 'em. ...

 **CALIBAN**
-… I must eat my dinner.
+...
+I must eat my dinner.
 This island's mine, by Sycorax my mother,
 Which thou takest from me.
 When thou camest first,
 Thou strokedst me and madest much of me, wouldst give me
-Water with berries in’t, and teach me how
+Water with berries in't, and teach me how
 To name the bigger light, and how the less,
 That burn by day and night: and then I loved thee
-And show’d thee all the qualities o'the isle,
+And show'd thee all the qualities o'the isle,
 The fresh springs, brine-pits, barren place and fertile:
 Cursed be I that did so!
 All the charms
 Of Sycorax, toads, beetles, bats, light on you!
 For I am all the subjects that you have,
 Which first was mine own king: and here you sty me
 In this hard rock, whiles you do keep from me
-The rest o'the island. …
+The rest o'the island. ...

 **PROSPERO**
-...Thou most lying slave,
+...
+Thou most lying slave,
 Whom stripes may move, not kindness!
 I have used thee,
 Filth as thou art, with human care, and lodged thee
 In mine own cell, till thou didst seek to violate
 The honour of my child.

 **CALIBAN**
-O ho, O ho! would ‘t had been done!
+O ho, O ho! would 't had been done!
-Thou didst prevent me! …
+Thou didst prevent me! ...

 **PROSPERO**
-… Abhorred slave,
+...
+Abhorred slave,
 Which any print of goodness wilt not take,
 Being capable of all ill!
 I pitied thee,
 Took pains to make thee speak, taught thee each hour